-Building the Shortcut Keeper app for both platforms, while taking care to make it look and feel native for each one.
+Building the Shortcut Keeper app for both platforms, taking advantage of Flutter’s desktop UI capabilities.

 In the previous post, I focused on how I used Flutter and its ecosystem to develop and ship the app in such a short timeframe (~1 month for the macOS version and about two weeks to adapt it for Windows).